Get Answers to These FAQs We Hear the Most

 An Injury Lawyer Can Help You Seek Punitive Damages

 Making a case for punitive damages is a complex legal process, and a successful claim can be nearly impossible without the assistance of an attorney who is well-versed in this special area of civil case law.
-Seeking help from an experienced personal injury attorney can ensure that your legal rights are protected and help you maximize your potential compensation after an accident.
+Seeking help from an experienced drunk driving accident lawyer can ensure that your legal rights are protected and help you maximize your potential compensation after an accident.

 The attorneys at the Law Office of Kenneth E. Berger are here to represent victims of DUI crashes and their families, providing legal support and service when you need it most.
-To speak with one of our experienced legal professionals about your accident situation, please call us by phone at 803-790-2800 or click the live chat box on this page right now and arrange a free consultation today.
+To speak with one of our experienced legal professionals about your accident situation, please call us today at 803-790-2800 (Columbia, SC) / 843-427-2800 (Myrtle Beach, SC), or start a live chat 24/7 with a real, live person to arrange a free and confidential consultation.

 What damages can I recover after being hit by a drunk driver in South Carolina?